 The Mode acquisition diversified our customer base with more small and medium sized customers.
 While Hub has traditionally focused to a significant degree on larger national accounts, Mode IBOs and sales agents are often able to devote more attention to smaller and medium sized shippers and develop long-term relationships with them.
-Further, Mode IBOs and sales agents tend to have more highway brokerage shipments than intermodal shipments, additionally diversifying the company's business mix.

-Our marketing efforts have produced a large, diverse customer base, with no one customer representing more than 10% of our total revenue in 2012 in either reporting segment.
+Our marketing efforts have produced a large, diverse customer base, with no one customer representing more than 10% of our total revenue in 2013 in either reporting segment.
 We service customers in a wide variety of industries, including consumer products, retail and durable goods.